 Accreditation provides reciprocity of credits, courses, and grade-level placements between schools and universities around the world, and validation of the equivalency of diplomas and certificates to other accredited schools and universities.
 It also ensures a consistent level of quality in a network of participating schools that is valued by the public and by colleges and universities.
 In addition, students in accredited schools become part of a worldwide network of quality institutions focused on student performance.
-The existing education social structure has expectations of accreditation at several different levels and many organizations exist to assure the quality of education is meeting the standards of society.
+The existing social structure of education has expectations of accreditation at several different levels, and many organizations exist to assure the quality of the education is meeting these levels and the standards of society.

 For this reason, accreditation is helpful (and often necessary) when participating in the global community where degrees and licenses play an important role in economic opportunities.
 The stamp of approval from a respected and objective institution validates an educational program as meeting the standards of that group.
-If a community is independent of a bigger society they may decide to stay independent and create their own standards and requirements within their own programs.
+If a community is independent enough, they may also decide to stay independent and create their own standards and requirements and accreditation of their own programs.

 From a world-change perspective, open sourcing the licensing and accreditation process is another way to help people: